 At the LGA conference held in July 2013 in Manchester, the strategy document "Open for Business: A Shared Vision for local regulation" was launched.

 The Health and Safety Service fully recognises the statements made in this document and in particular the following:

 "Our ambition is for local government to be able to work with business in a local area to understand risks and determine what level of regulation is appropriate.
 We believe that trading standards, environmental health and licensing services are well placed to free up businesses from unnecessary regulation and can design and operate a scheme which is right for business and right for their local communities, without central direction and prescription".

 View a full copy of the LGA strategy (pdf 176 kb).

-For further information, please contact the Health and Safety Service, Public Safety and Regulation, City of Newcastle upon Tyne, Room 602 Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For further information, please contact the Health and Safety Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Phone: 0191 2116102